 I walked around Toronto with a my ﬁrst handmade ﬂyers advertising writing workshops in the fall of 2005 and everything has slowly grown from there.
 I was a one-woman-show for about nine years, and then jumped to a team of four.
-Then, a couple of years later, we hired two more coaches and moved into a studio in Toronto’s Danforth community, where we are now.
+Then, a couple of years later, we hired three more coaches and moved into a studio in Toronto’s Danforth community, where we are now.

 Firefly was so small back in 2005, it’s hard to even see it as the same business!
 But the heart, process and intentions are all the same.

 2. Before writing and coaching became your job, had you ever sought out a writing coach for your own creative adventures?

 Yup!
 I’ve had lots of writing coaches, teachers and facilitators over the years.
 That’s a big part of what inspired me to start Fireﬂy.
 I realized that in some creative experiences, I felt inspired and alive, heart open, excited and full of possibility.
 In others, I felt closed and competitive and afraid.
 I hated that second feeling, and I was obsessed with the ﬁrst one.

 I started seeking out any creative experiences that made me feel the second way, and slowly started to create a philosophy and set of practices that would let me start to create that space for others.